A Double Life (1954 film)

-A Double Life or Double Destiny (French: Double destin, German: Das zweite Leben) is a 1954 French-West German drama film based upon the play by Jean Giraudoux, directed by Victor Vicas and starring Michel Auclair, Simone Simon and Barbara Rütting.
+A Double Life or Double Destiny (French: Double destin, German: Das zweite Leben) is a 1954 French-West German drama film based upon the play Siegfried (1928) by Jean Giraudoux, directed by Victor Vicas and starring Michel Auclair, Simone Simon and Barbara Rütting.
 It was shot at the Wiesbaden Studios in Hesse and on location around Paris and Kiedrich in the Rhineland.
 The film's sets were designed by the art directors Alfred Bütow and Ernst Schomer.